hsotoparada/DeepPhasePick/README.md

 Here **YY** is year, **NET** is the network code, **STA** is the station code and **CH** is the channel code (e.g., HH) of the seismic streams.
 Example data is included in the **archive** directory, where new data, on which DeepPhasePick will be applied, can be added by users.

 Alternatively, waveforms can be read from a local directory with no specific structure.
-For example by using:
+For example using:

     dpp_data.read_from_directory(dpp_config)

 ### 3. Phase Detection and Picking

-In order to run the phase detection and picking stages, an instance of the class Model() needs to be created, for example:
+In order to run the phase detection and picking stages, an instance of the class Model() needs to be created, for example using:

     dpp_model = model.Model()

 This reads the optimized trained models into DPP.
 By default, the trained model weights and other relevant model information obtained from the hyperparameter optimization are read from the following directories:

-**detection/...** --> which contains the information related to the optimized phase detection model,
+**detection/20201002**, which contains the files related to the optimized phase detection model,

-**picking/.../P** --> which contains the information related to the optimized P-phase picking model, and
+**picking/20201002/P**, which contains the files related to the optimized P-phase picking model, and

-**picking/.../S** --> which contains the information related to the optimized S-phase picking model.
+**picking/20201002/S**, which contains the files related to the optimized S-phase picking model.

+Here `"20201002"` is a string indicating the version of each model, defined by the arguments `version_det`, `version_pick_P`, `version_pick_S` given to Model().
+New trained models will be added in the near future, which can be selected modifying this argument.
+See the class documentation for details on the other optional arguments.

 Once the models are read into DPP, model information can be retrieved for example by using: